Skip to content

 A tile can correspond to a single word like consciousness—also hyphenated like high-density—, a multi-word collocation like Artificial Intelligence, or punctuation.

-Some tiles directly correspond to Knowledge Graph syncons—registered concepts—while other correspond to concepts that are not present in the Knowledge Graph, but are recognized as specialization of ("type of") a registered concept, their so called virtual syncon.
+Some tiles directly correspond to knowledge graph syncons—registered concepts—while other correspond to concepts that are not present in the knowledge graph, but are recognized as specialization of ("type of") a registered concept, their so called virtual syncon.

 Tile labels correspond to word classes (parts-of-speech).